 The rule of thumb is larger ski baskets are for deeper, ungroomed snow and small ones require groomed conditions.
 In the photo below, the ski pole on the left has a very large basket, the second ski pole from the left has a nice all purpose sized ski basket, and the three on the right are all ski racing tips.

 The Price You Pay

 An entry level pole is usually made of aluminium.
 They are cheap and durable.
 You can get a very nice aluminum pole like this, even with a racing strap, for under $50.
 I skied on poles like this for years before I invested in a more expensive pole.
 Aside from cost, the other advantage of these poles is they are far less likely to break than expensive poles.

 Mid-range poles cost roughly $100-200.
 A gear in this price category is normally a composite of carbon mixed with an additional material.
 Sometimes they are 100% carbon, but a lower quality than is used in high end poles.
 While not as light or stiff as racing ones, sport poles offer the best bang for your buck and are ideal for skiing on groomed trails.

 Racing poles range in price between $250 and $600.
 That probably seems like a crazy price to you.
 If you ski with poles of this quality, you’ll notice they are extremely light and stiff.
 This is especially great if you are a taller skier, as your poles will flex quite a lot under the force you load onto them.

-My best advice is to invest according to your budget and your interest in the sport.
+My advice is to invest according to your available budget and your interest in the sport.
 If you are passionate about cross-country skiing and plan to do it forever, the investment you make in your poles will pay dividends in many years of performance and pleasure.

 Finally, if you are choosing between investing more money in skis, boots or poles, I would prioritize my investment as follows: skis first, then poles, then boots.
-Of course, I’d want to leave enough money for a nice jacket too!
+Of course, I’d want to leave enough money for a nice ski jacket too!